Dae Jo-yeong (TV series): Last

 Then Dae Jo-yeong starts to think about who will succeed him.
 He has two sons in mind, Geom and Dan-ni, but cannot make up his mind although he has Geom more in mind.
 (Dan-ni is Suk-yeong's son so has the last Goguryeo royal blood while Geom has the blood of the Khitan tribe, through his mother Chulin; but Geom demonstrates unusual talent, leadership abilities, and intelligence).
 Finally Geom decides to leave the country, thinking that if he stays there will be dissension among Dae Jo Yeong's followers about the succession.
 He tells Geol Sabiwu what he wants most is to be close to Jo Yeong, but if they try to make him the successor he will take his own life.

 Dae comes to see Geom and finds him writing a farewell letter.
 He tries to stop him, saying "Don't go..." and blurts out the word he always wanted to say to Geom, "Son..."
 Geom, hearing the word, "Son", melts in tears and also uses the word he always wanted to say to Dae, "Father..."
 (Geom is actually Dae and Chu-lin's son but since he was born a Khitan Chulin knew he would be in danger as Dae was Khitan's enemy at that time.
 Li Kaigu, who was one of Khitan's greatest warriors and had loved Chu-lin for a long time, offered to protect mother and son and raise Geom as his own.
 Eventually Geom discovered the truth, and so did Dae Jo Yeong, but they couldn't acknowledge the truth openly.)
 Geom and Jo Yeong embrace each other sadly as son and father then Geom rides off to an unknown destiny.

 The drama ends with a scene where Dae Jo-yeong, with his royal procession, visits the Gwanggaeto Stele in 719.
 He and his original remaining followers, Geolsa Biu and Mimosa, bow before it, promising that never again will their people suffer as they have in the past.
-In June 719, Dae Jo-yeong passed away.
+In June 719, Dae Jo-yeong died.